kyma-project/istio/tests/performance/Readme.md

 You can set up your custom KYMA_DOMAIN exporting `KYMA_DOMAIN` environment variable.
 By default the variable will be set with your current Kubeconfig domain.

-1. Deploy a Kubernetes cluster with Kyma on a production profile
+1. Deploy a Kubernetes cluster with Istio module
 2. Run `make test-performance`

 ## Test results